alberthun/legacy-sense-docs/guides/001-devices/001-overview.md

 ### Managing Mobile Configuration

 Mobile devices have a configuration that controls cadence, sensors, event time-to-live, and maximum event cache storage.
-This configuration can be set through the dashboard, or through the API.
+This configuration can be set through the dashboard or through the API.

 * enabled - flag to set whether or not the device should collect sensor data
-* cadence - the time, in *milliseconds*, between sensor data collection periods
+* cadence - the time, in *milliseconds*, between sensor data collection periods.
+Defaults to 30000 ms (30 seconds) unless overridden by a channel configuration.
-* sensors -  the sensors that should be enabled during data collection
+* sensors -  the sensors that should be enabled during data collection.
+Defaults to location,wifi,beacon,power,activity
 * eventTTL - the amount of time, *in milliseconds* that an unsent event is stored on the device for. _This value should not be less than the cadence._ For a majority of cases, the default value is fine.
 * maxStorage - the number of events that are stored on the device.
 For a majority of cases, the default value is fine.